Supraja-KadaladiRamkumar/Automation-Simulation-Projects/CODESYS/Intermediate/traffic light 2-way/README_trafficlight2way.md

 📷 **Visual Reference**

 Screenshots of the HMI are attached, including the visualization layout before simulation and the simulation outputs for both East-West and North-South traffic light cycles.

+📌 **Notes**

+- This is an intermediate-level project created during CODESYS practice to explore a simple and straightforward 2-way traffic signal scenario in ST.
+- Code is provided in 'traffic light 2 way.txt'.
+- Future improvisations include adding a pedestrian crossing with dedicated pedestrian halt zones for more accurate signaling.